Fountain Communication using Concatenated Codes: Conclusions

-Assume the outer code has rate $r_o$, and is able to recover the source message from $dN_o$ outer symbol erasures and $tN_o$ outer symbol errors so long as $d+2t \le (1-r_o -\zeta_0)$, where $\zeta_0 >0$ is a constant that can be made arbitrarily small.
-To simplify the notations, we take $\zeta_0\to 0$ first\footnote{Taking $\zeta_0\to 0$ requires a significant increase of $N_i$ \cite{ref Guruswami05}.
-Although the linear complexity argument requires $\zeta_0\to 0$ be taken after $N_o\to\infty$, switching the order of these asymptotic operations does not affect the validity of the error exponent result.}.
-Assume, for all $k$, the $k$th inner code reports an estimate of the outer symbol $\hat{\xi}_k$ together with a reliability weight $\alpha_k \in [0, 1]$.
-Apply Forney's GMD decoding to the outer code \cite{ref Zheng09}, the source message can be recovered if the following inequality holds \cite[Theorem 3.1b]{ref Forney66}.
+Assume that the outer code has rate $r_o$, and is able to recover the source message from $dN_o$ outer symbol erasures and $tN_o$ outer symbol errors so long as $d+2t \le (1-r_o -\zeta_0)$, where $\zeta_0 >0$ is a constant satisfying $\lim_{N_i \to \infty}\lim_{N_o \to \infty} \zeta_0 =0$.
+An example of such near MDS code was introduced in \cite{ref Guruswami05}.
+Assume that, for all $k$, the $k^{th}$ outer codeword symbol is $\xi_k$, and the $k^{th}$ inner code reports an estimate of the outer symbol $\hat{\xi}_k$ together with a reliability weight $\alpha_k \in [0, 1]$.
+Applying Forney's GMD decoding to the outer code \cite{ref Zheng09}, the source message can be recovered if the following inequality holds \cite[Theorem 3.1b]{ref Forney66},

 where $\mu_k=1$ if $\hat{\xi}_k=\xi_k$, and $\mu_k=-1$ if $\hat{\xi}_k \ne \xi_k$.
 Consequently, error probability conditioned on the given $\mbox{\boldmath $z$}$ vector is bounded by

 where the last inequality is due to Chernoff's bound.